dPys/PyNets/README.md

 ./PyNets.py '/Users/dpisner453/PyNets_examples/002/filtered_func_data_clean_standard.nii.gz' '002' \
 'coords_power_2011' '2'
 ```
-Situation B) You only have your time-series in a text or csv-like file where the matrix is saved
+⋅⋅*Situation B) You only have your time-series in a text or csv-like file where the matrix is saved
 in the format of # of functional volumes x # of ROI's:
 ```python
 ./PyNets.py '/Users/dpisner453/PyNets_examples/200/roi_CC200.1D' '200'